anujdas/cryogen/README.md

 with no external dependencies, greatly simplifying use with projects in any language.

-`cryogen` shines when working with a team on a project that requires secret values and follows the [12-factor methodology](https://12factor.net/), reading secrets from environment variables.
+`cryogen` shines when working with a team on a version-controlled project that requires secret values and follows the [12-factor methodology](https://12factor.net/), reading secrets from environment variables.
+It aims for simplicity in setup and use.

 ## Table of Contents